michzimny/knockplop-docker/README.md

 docker build -t michzimny/knockplop .
 ```

-## Customization
+## TLS certificates

-For production usage, one might want to adjust TLS (HTTPS) certificates and TURN connection.
+For production usage, one might want to adjust TLS (HTTPS) certificates.

-### TLS certificates

-The following environmental variables need to be set to indicate PEM paths of other certificate:
+The following environmental variables need to be set to indicate PEM paths of a certificate:

 * SSL_KEY - the certificate private key
 * SSL_CERT - the actual certificate